Medically reviewed by Drugs.com. Last updated on May 5, 2021.

 Myocardial ischemia occurs when blood flow to the heart muscle (myocardium) is obstructed by a partial or complete blockage of a coronary artery by a buildup of plaques (atherosclerosis).
 If the plaques rupture, you can have a heart attack (myocardial infarction).

-Some people who have ischemia don't experience any signs or symptoms (silent ischemia).
+Some people who have myocardial ischemia don't have any signs or symptoms (silent ischemia).

-When signs and symptoms occur, the most common is chest pressure or pain, typically on the left side of the body (angina pectoris).
+When they do occur, the most common is chest pressure or pain, typically on the left side of the body (angina pectoris).
 Other signs and symptoms — which might be experienced more commonly by women, older people and people with diabetes — include:

 - Neck or jaw pain